juji-io/datalevin/benchmarks/datascript-bench/README.md

 Using this benchmark, Datalevin query engine is found to be faster than Datomic and Datascript with a relatively large margin.

 However, the queries in this benchmark are fairly simple.
-To better test the systems, a benchmark with more complex queries and a larger data size need to be developed.
+To see Datalevin's ability to handle complex queries and a larger data size, please look at [JOB Benchmark](../JOB-bench).
-The plan is to port join order benchmarks (JOB) from SQL to Datalog.
-Contributors are welcome and will be appreciated.